Kuldeep3330/LLD-Design/Coder Army/SOLID/README.md

 # I: interface segregation principle(ISP)

+    Many client apecific interface are better yhan one general purpaose interface OR
     Clients should not be forced to depend on methods they do not use.

 # D: dependency inversion principle(DIP)